hotio/website/docs/containers/wireguard.md

         ...
     ```

 This is an example of how your `wg0.conf` file should look like.
 If there's a lot of extra stuff, remove it unless you know what it's there for.
 Don't forget to add `PreUp` and adjust `ÀllowedIPs` to be exactly as shown below.
-(Syno and QNAP won't work with the default `0.0.0.0/0`)
+Syno and QNAP won't work with the default `0.0.0.0/0`.

 ```text
 [Interface]